Strong anchoring boundary conditions in nematic liquid crystals: Higher-order corrections to the Oseen-Frank limit and a revised small-domain theory: Appendix A: Formulation of the stability analysis

+where $\gb\eta,\gb\psi \in H^1(\Omega;\mathbb R^2)$ are admissible test functions.
+Equivalently, one could formally express this in terms of the functional second derivative with respect to the vector field $\mb q$ using the double-integral form

-Since $\mb H$ is self-adjoint, all its eigenvalues are real.
+which represents the entire Hessian operator acting on the space of vector fields.
+Since $ \mb H_{\bar{\mb q}}$ is self-adjoint, all its eigenvalues are real.
 The spectrum is discrete and may be arranged in non-decreasing order, $\sigma_1 \leq \sigma_2 \leq \sigma_3 \leq \dots$.
 The critical point $\bar{\mb q}$ is asymptotically stable when $\sigma_1>0$, marginally stable when $\sigma_1=0$ and unstable when $\sigma_1<0$.
 The number of negative eigenvalues gives the Morse index of the equilibrium and quantifies the number of linearly unstable directions in the energy landscape.